Subletting | Current Affiliates

 Frequently Asked Questions

 First, you’ll need to find your own subtenant.
-You can advertise on the OCHA Housing Registry to find a subtenant.
+You can advertise on the Off-Campus Housing Marketplace to find a subtenant.
 You can apply online on the Housing Portal once you’ve selected a subtenant.
 Read the Sublet Guidelines above for more detailed information about submitting the sublet for approval once you select a subtenant.

-Please note, the CU-Managed Sublets tab in the OCHA Housing Registry is open only to Columbia affiliates to search.
+Please note, the CU-Managed Sublets tab in the Off-Campus Housing Marketplace is open only to Columbia affiliates to search.
 Remember to screen people carefully and read the Sublet Guidelines above for more detailed information.

 Subtenants in Columbia housing are bound by the same rules and regulations that apply to residents.
 Residents should refer their subtenants to Resident Information & Policies and share a copy of their housing agreement with their subtenant.